Pink Flower

 🔗 Try the digital version of Glitch yourself!

-This was hard to catch in remote testing sessions, though remote was worth it for reaching rural schools and different role types.
-Next time, I'd pair it with at least one in-person facilitation-focused session earlier in the process.
+This was hard to catch in remote testing sessions, where we thought the tradeoff of a realistic scenario for audience reach and representation would be worth it.
+We were lucky to have the live conference testing lined up; even so, if I could do it again I'd pair it with at least one realistic in-person facilitation-focused session earlier in the process.

 The impact: AI-assisted research workflows